UKCloud/documentation/articles/enablement/enbl-sco-capscpa.md

 The table provides an overview of the Cloud Enablement services available for CAPS and CPA-approved (or equivalent standard) VPN solutions.
 If the usage scenario you need isn't shown in the table, contact us to discuss your requirements.

-Use case | Chosen connectivity option:<br>CPA-approved (or equivalent standard) encryption is needed on the chosen line
+Use case | Chosen connectivity option:<br>CPA-approved (or equivalent standard) encryption is required on the chosen line
 -------------|---------------------------------------
 **Service type** | Connectivity
 **Security level** | Elevated OFFICIAL